LanceMcCarthy/CommonHelpers/src/CommonHelpers.Maui/README.md

 }
 ```

-#### Behaviors

-A `BehaviorBase<T>` class that lets you create your own, or use the out-of-the-box `EventToCommandBehavior` implementation.

-#### Converters

-There are several commonly used IValueConverter implementations:

-- `IntToDoubleConverter`
-- `InvertBoolConverter`
-- `NullToBoolConverter`
-- `StringToUriConverter`

-As well as a couple boutique ones:

-- `ConfigurableBoolConverter`
-- `NameToInitialsConverter`

-#### More to come
+### More to come

-This is just the beginning, I plan to build this out as an indispensable comparion to the CommonHelpers library.
+This is only the beginning, I plan to build this out as an indispensable companion to the already fantastic `CommonHelpers` library.